Bigmouth buffalo: Ecology

-The bigmouth buffalo are group spawners which produce 250,000 eggs/kg of adult weight; their eggs are about 1.5 mm in diameter.
+The bigmouth buffalo are group spawners which produce 250,000 eggs/kg of adult weight; their eggs are very small at about 1.5 mm in diameter.
 The bigmouth buffalo is a spring spawner generally spawning between April and June when the water temperature is between 13 and 26 C, but may skip spawning if water-level fluctuations are not adequate.
 The bigmouth buffalo is a broadcaster that has adhesive eggs, which it lays in vegetated waters.
 Females seek submergent and emergent vegetation, the ideal habitat for the hatching of their eggs.
-Water levels substantially rise before spawning.
+Water levels substantially rise before spawning, and the spawning timing and duration can vary significantly across years, even in successive years.
+For example, at Rice Lake National Wildlife Refuge, Aitkin County, Minnesota, the spawning duration was 7 times longer in 2022 compared to 2021 or 2023, and the spawning timing also varied by more than 16 days comparing 2022 to 2021.
+Bigmouth buffalo are extremely vulnerable to exploitation during their spawning period, and will likely require protections much like is afforded to lake sturgeon or paddlefish.

 Salinity can be a problem for reproduction.
 Spawning can occur from 1.4 to 2.0 ppt of salinity which eggs and yearlings not being able to survive a salinity of over 9 ppt.
 The minimum dissolved oxygen during the spring and summer is 5 mg/L.

-Recruitment success is related to water-level and drought conditions, as well as the water-level recession rate after the spring peak.
+Recruitment success is related to water-level and drought conditions, the water-level recession rate after the spring peak, and predation.
+While numerous invertebrates, blue gill, yellow perch, and other species prey on the bigmouth buffalo eggs and larvae, northern pike and other piscivorous fish likely further top-down restrict the survival bigmouth buffalo fry and fingerling fish in many systems.
 More than one male will assist in spawning by moving the female to the top of the water to help mix eggs and milt.